truhanen/serobot/README.md

 In the settings of the router, add a reserved IP address, e.g. *192.168.1.100*, for the MAC address of the Raspberry Pi.

-To easily connect to the Raspberry Pi from your PC with `ssh pi@raspberrypi`, add the line `192.162.1.100 raspberrypi` (or whatever IP address and hostname you have chosen) to the file */etc/hosts*.
+To easily connect to the Raspberry Pi from your PC with `ssh pi@raspberrypi`, add the line `192.162.1.100 raspberrypi` (or whatever IP address and hostname you have chosen) to the file */etc/hosts* on your PC.

 ### Raspbian setup